joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6482166/2025/07/09/mets-comeback-win-orioles-trade-deadline/

 **Wildfire on Edge of Marseille Injures More Than 100, Officials Say**\
-`Firefighters worked to prevent the blaze from entering Franceâs second-biggest city, where ash and smoke had spread overnight.`\
+`Firefighters worked to prevent the blaze from entering France’s second-biggest city, where ash and smoke had spread overnight.`\
 https://nytimes.com/2025/07/09/world/europe/marseille-wildfires-france.html

 **How Liverpool can help nurse players through their grief**\
 `Sports psychologist Lee Richardson is one of several experts the club can turn to in the wake of Diogo Jota's tragic death `\
 https://nytimes.com/athletic/6477747/2025/07/09/liverpool-diogo-jota-players-grief/

-**Confessions of a cricket groundsman: The secrets of the sportâs most thankless task**\
+**Confessions of a cricket groundsman: The secrets of the sport’s most thankless task**\
 `John Dodds has tended the wicket at Scarborough's North Marine Road ground since 2011 - how difficult is it to maintain?`\
 https://nytimes.com/athletic/6407655/2025/07/09/england-india-groundsman-cricket-square/